 Since becoming a wholly owned subsidiary of Halliburton, DII Industries (formerly Dresser Industries, Inc.) has ceased filing periodic reports with the United States Securities and Exchange Commission.
 DII Industries 8% guaranteed senior notes, which were initially issued by Baroid Corporation, remain outstanding and are fully and unconditionally guaranteed by Halliburton.
-Under the terms of a Fourth Supplemental Indenture, Halliburton Company in December 10023 accuments and the process of principle and interest on the process.
-2002 assumed as co-obligor the payment of principle and interest on the notes, and the performance of all of the covenants and conditions of the related
+Under the terms of a Fourth Supplemental Indenture, Halliburton Company in December 2002 assumed as co-obligor the payment of principle and interest on the notes, and the performance of all of the covenants and conditions of the related indenture.